Eugenedupas/IT-Finance-Project/README.md

-# PricerVanillaOptionsBS
+# Finance Projects
-Pricing and modélisation of Vanilla Options using B&amp;S
+Pricing and modelisation of different finance products